- https://github.com/optimalagents-ai/magic-rag-chatbot

 π Interface & Routes

-Design your agentβs interface routes following these guidelines:
+Design your agentβs interface routes following these guidelines:-

 Main Interface